-Apply about 1/2 cup of whatever part you would like to use (if using whole, beat them a bit first) to clean, damp hair.
+To use - Apply about 1/2 cup of whatever part you would like to use (if using whole, beat them first) to clean, damp hair.
 (For longer hair, you may need more.)
-Leave on for 20 minutes and then rinse with tepid water, and shampoo.
-Some experts recommend whole egg, and yolks-only masks are used just once a month, and the whites-only treatment is used once every two weeks; others say more frequently is OK.
+Leave on for 20 minutes and then rinse with tepid water, and then shampoo.
+It's recommended that the whole egg and the yolks-only masks are used just once a month, and the whites-only treatment is used once every two weeks; although some experts say more frequently is OK.
 Since everyone’s hair is different, experiment and see what works best with yours.

 There are several approaches: